AartiShetti/E--commerce-Data-Analysis/README.md

 # Which month had the highest sales and which month had the lowest sales?

 November Month has the Highest Sales

-Jaanuary Month has the lowest Sales
+January Month has the lowest Sales
 ![image](https://github.com/user-attachments/assets/d8207ed8-167e-4815-bd18-acf6be954616)

 # Which category had the lowest sales and which category has the highest sales?
 Technology has the  Highest Sales

-Office Supplies has the  Highest Sales
+Office Supplies has the  Lowest Sales
 ![image](https://github.com/user-attachments/assets/fa4252da-9f3b-430c-8984-c706328a0d11)

 # What are the sales figures based on sub-categories?